hashicorp/katakoda/consul-secure-tls-vault/step4.md

 from Vault and configure the servers automatically.

-You need to create templates that consul-template can use to render the actual certificates and keys on the nodes in your cluster.
+You need to create templates that consul-template can use to render the actual certificates and keys on the agent in your datacenter.
 In this lab, you will place these templates in `/opt/consul/templates`.

 Create a directory called templates in `/opt/consul`.